-$H:\ K\to A$
+$$H: K \rightarrow A$$

 In Chap.
 4 this mapping was implemented in the form of various list and tree search algorithms based on different underlying data organizations.
 Here we present yet another approach that is basically simple and very efficient in many cases.
 The fact that it also has some disadvantages is discussed subsequently.